AessJaveriana/.github/profile/README.md

 - **Documentation of Advances:**
   All project developments, experiments, and research findings are meticulously documented and often published in scientific forums.

 ---

-## Semester Plan

-Our long-term plan is divided into multiple semesters to ensure steady growth and achievement:

-- **First Semester (2025 - 10) :**
-  - Consolidation of the organization
-  - Construction of a rocket for competition
-  - Publication of findings for a scientific event
-  - Organization of a conference

-- **Second Semester (2025 - 30) :**
-  - Development of a robot prototype (Tars-type)
-  - Drone development projects
-  - Running simulations and hackathons
-  - Publication of research outcomes

-- **Third Semester (2026 - 10) :**
-  - Expansion of the organization’s activities
-  - CubeSat projects
-  - Participation in rocket competitions
-  - Publishing in international journals

-- **Fourth Semester (2026 - 30) :**
-  - Publication of research in high-impact conferences and journals
-  - Formation of strategic industry alliances
-  - Establishment of the organization as a national reference in aerospace research

----

 ## How to Get Involved